ONSdigital/eq-questionnaire-validator/README.md

 ### Running against eQ Runner

-Also once you have validator running it can be used to run against eQ runner (`https://github.com/ONSdigital/eq-questionnaire-runner`).
+Also once you have Validator running it can be used to run against eQ runner (`https://github.com/ONSdigital/eq-questionnaire-runner`).
 If you have runner spun up you can from within the root of runner run:
 ```shell
 make validate-test-schemas
 ```
-This script will run validator on the test runner schemas.
+This script will run Validator on the test runner schemas.

-### Running the Ajv (server) version of validator
+### Running the Ajv (server) version of Validator

-Running `make run` will start up the both of services required for validation (Ajv validator and the validator app itself).
-However, if you want to start AJV individually, run:
+Running `make run` will start up the both of services required for validation (Ajv validator and the Validator app itself).
+However, if you want to start Ajv individually, run:
 ```shell
 make start-ajv
 ```